-Given the rapid progression of cardiac disease, particularly in affected male patients, regular cardiology appointments are warranted and often input from the Advanced Heart Failure, Heart Transplant, and Clinical Cardiac Electrophysiology services.
+Given the rapid progression of cardiac disease, particularly in affected male patients, regular cardiology appointments are warranted and often input from advanced heart failure, heart transplant, and clinical cardiac electrophysiology services.

 Interprofessional healthcare team management is the best approach, to include the physician team (including specialists) collaborating on a treatment plan.
-Nursing will always have a seat at the table by assisting with monitoring and coordinating between other providers.
+Nursing will assist with monitoring and coordinating between other providers.
 Often specialty trained nurses in genetics manage follow-up and must coordinate care with the clinical team.
 Physical therapy, mental health, and genetic counseling are all important aspects of managing cases of Danon disease.
 Each of these specialties must communicate their findings and activities to the rest of the team, so optimal interprofessional management drives improved outcomes.
-[Level V]
+[Level 5]

 |||D'souza RS,Levandowski C,Slavov D,Graw SL,Allen LA,Adler E,Mestroni L,Taylor MR, Danon disease: clinical features, evaluation, and management.
 Circulation.
 Heart failure.
 2014 Sep; [PubMed PMID: 25228319]|